How to Use Amazon Route 53 as an Integrated DNS Provider

 Table of Contents

-We’ll demonstrate this power and flexibility by setting up an integration with Amazon Route 53.
-You’ll need an AWS account with permissions to create new IAM users and policies, as well as Route 53 zones.
-Step-by-step instructions are provided in detail, and we’ll do everything through UIs in the browser, so no APIs or CLIs are needed.
+You need an AWS account with permissions to create new IAM users and policies, as well as Route 53 zones.
+Step-by-step instructions are provided in detail, and everything is done through UIs in the browser, so no APIs or CLIs are needed.

 Setting up AWS